n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Google/Google Tasks/README.md

 ## Basic Operations

 - Task
-    - Add a task to the tasklist
+    - Add a task to tasklist
     - Delete a task
-    - Get a task
+    - Retrieve a task
-	- Retrieve all the tasks from the specified task list
+	- Retrieve all  tasks from a task list
     - Update a task

 ## Example Usage